 3 | Share on Social Media

-If you are a blogger, facebooker, IGer, podcaster, tweeter, Tumblerer, or whatever please consider sharing about our 2015 Love A Mama Mother’s Day Drive and gift opportunities—especially our NEW midwifery scholarship.
+If you are a blogger, facebooker, IGer, podcaster, tweeter, Tumblerer, or whatever please consider sharing about our Love A Mama Mother’s Day Drive and gift opportunities—especially our NEW midwifery scholarship.
 Please make sure to use the hashtag #loveamama!

 You guys, I’m SO EXCITED.
 I cannot think of a better way to multiply a practical, life-giving, tangible hope to these women than by training and releasing a professional midwife into the heart of their community.
 We’ll start with Jerina. . . and then go from there.